Latest Lisk (LSK) News Update

 TLDR

-Lisk's community buzzes with DeFi integrations and real-world impact, while governance hiccups linger.
+Lisk’s community buzzes with DeFi incentives and governance growing pains.
 Here’s what’s trending:

 Deep Dive